blackroytech/blackroytech.github.io/README.md

-   * Extened Controls: Go to the fingerprint tab and select your fingerprint, for my application it is "1" and press Touch Sensor
+   * Extended Controls: Go to the fingerprint tab and select your fingerprint, for my application it is "1" and press Touch Sensor